SebastianRauch/asplos22-ae/experiments/sqlite-bench/README.md

 ## Overview

-Time to perform 5000 INSERT queries with SQLite on Unikraft, FlexOS, Linux, SeL4 (with the Genode system).
+Time to perform 5000 INSERT queries with SQLite on Unikraft, FlexOS with the MPK and VM/EPT backends, Linux, SeL4 (with the Genode system).

 ## Produce Measurements
 Build docker image and run it: